 You may be able to find a purebred ocicat through a breeder in your area, but if you would rather adopt from a rescue organization, check out:

 More Cat Breeds and Further Research

 You may be able to find local breeder connections through Facebook.
 Breeders have created their own Facebook pages and take part in groups dedicated to sharing their experiences.
-Do not let distance be a concern.
-There is an active network of people who transport cats around the country and even the world.
+Don't let distance be a concern; there is an active network of people who transport cats around the country and even the world.

 If you like the ocicat, check out the following similar breeds: